Top 3 best farm animals for beginners who want to raise livestock.

 When you’re starting out, the best farm animals for beginners are often the smallest ones.
 Especially when you know as little as I did!
-Seriously, I knew so little about chickens that I was scared of them.
+I knew so little about chickens that I was scared of them.
 I didn’t grow up around any farm animals what-so-ever.
-As a beginner three years ago and now slightly seasoned homesteader, I want to tell you some information I wish I would’ve had.
+As a slightly seasoned homesteader, I want to tell you some information I wish I would’ve had.

 #1 Best Farm Animal for Beginners: Chickens

-I know I said I was scared of my chickens, earlier.
 I’m here to tell you that you do not need to be afraid of your chickens!
-When we started homesteading, we inherited a flock of fully grown chickens.
-I had a family friend come down to help with a few home improvement projects (and teach me how to use a screwdriver…and not be scared of that, too).
+When we started homesteading, we inherited a flock of grown hens.
+A family friend came down to help with a few home improvement projects (and teach me how to use a screwdriver…).
 That friend showed me a few things about chickens, which helped.
 The best advice I can give you on the farm is to be confident with your animals as a beginner.
 You’re the boss, and if you act like it, they’ll know it.
 It hurts a little to be pecked by a chicken but not too bad.
-Wear some long sleeves and you’ll be just fine!
+Wear some long sleeves and you’ll be fine!

-Honestly, ducks weren’t an animal we originally thought of raising when we bought our homestead.
-We inherited them and it turns out that they’re really one of the best farm animals to raise if you’re a beginner!
+Ducks weren’t an animal we thought of raising when we bought our homestead.
+We inherited them and it turns out that they’re one of the best farm animals to raise if you’re a beginner!
 Ducks rarely get sick and they’re so easy going.
-Although they eat more than chickens, if you give them a plot of land to graze on, they won’t require too much pellet feed because they’re great foragers.
+If you give them a plot of land to graze on, they won’t need too much pellet feed because they’re great foragers.
 Ducks, like chickens, give you eggs and meat.
-You can also sell duck eggs for slightly more than chicken eggs for multiple reasons.
+You can also sell duck eggs for more than chicken eggs for many reasons.
 Duck eggs are BIG, Y’all!

-We raise Welsh Harlequins and, not only are they beautiful, they’re naturally flightless and relatively calm birds.
-The meat is delicious and the eggs are the very best to bake with.
+We raise Welsh Harlequins and they are beautiful, naturally flightless and calm birds.
+The eggs are the very best to bake with.
 Welsh Harlequins are a smaller breed of duck, so if you’re looking for more meat you could choose a Pekin.
 If you want to know more about raising ducks, read this post “A Quick Start Guide to Raising Ducks” by The Free Range Life.

-Rabbits were the first farm animal that we independently chose to raise as beginners.
+Rabbits were the first farm animal that we chose to raise as beginners.
 Well, I guess my husband chose to raise them.
 In the beginning, I didn’t want anything to do with raising rabbits for meat because they were pets as a child.
-Eventually, my husband started working full-time and I took on the role of full-time-homesteader and find-out-how-to-do-all-this(er).
+My husband started working full-time.
+I took on the role of full-time-homesteader and find-out-how-to-do-all-this(er).
 With that role came the caretaker of the rabbits.
-Needless to say, I’ve really ended up loving our rabbits!
+Needless to say, I’ve ended up loving our rabbits!